 With roots in rock, jazz, country and gospel, Roxanne Beck is a genre-busting singer and songwriter.
 A native Arkansan, her career began in Nashville, where she worked as a demo singer, sang back-up on the Grand Ole Opry and was a winner of the Country Music Hall of Fame Vocalist Contest.
-But perceived as a rocker by Nashville's traditional music scene, Roxanne decided to move to New York City, where she continued to develop her distinctive style and also studied acting.
-There she wrote and produced her first CD, “Garden of Love,” and performed at venues from the Bitter End to Town Hall.
+After a few years, her interest in acting led to a move to New York City, where she continued to develop her distinctive vocal style and became a successful voice-over artist.
+While living in Manhattan, she wrote and produced her first CD, Garden of Love, and performed at venues from the Bitter End to Town Hall.

-An internationally known voice actor, Roxanne's TV and film credits include multiple roles on "ILL-ustrated" (VH1), "Doug" (ABC/Nickelodeon), "Pokemon" (the WB) and many other Japanese anime productions (see IMDB.com).
+Roxanne's TV and film credits include multiple roles on "ILL-ustrated" (VH1), "Doug" (ABC/Nickelodeon), "Pokemon" (the WB) and many other Japanese anime productions (see IMDB.com).
 Known for her wide range of character voices and accents, Roxanne has voiced bratty tots, precocious teens, sweet ingenues, quirky moms, evil witches, and celebrity impersonations.
 Her voice-over and jingle work includes Cover Girl, Disney, Dodge, Kroger, Long John Silver's, Saatchi & Saatchi, Nintendo, Novartis Pharmaceuticals, and The Documentary Channel.
 A trained stage and film actress with over 15 years of experience, Roxanne is a member of SAG, AFTRA and Actors Equity.